 A franchisor is a company, which provides a licensed privilege to people to work under their brand name.
 Unlike employers, franchisors partner with people, they don’t hire them.
 The franchisor should provide assistance, training sessions, merchandise and other essential things to carry on the business.

-The franchisor has interest to keep the brand strong, the brand name clean and the business – going.
+The franchisor has the interest to keep the brand strong, the brand name clean and the business – going.
 They have to make sure even if they have 100 shops or restaurants that all of them operate in the same way.
 They also have to ensure that the employees understand the concept behind the brand.
 Why?
 Because if the brand is consistent with the quality of the services, it becomes trustworthy, people will recommend it and use it again.
 We can safely say that the company succeeds if the franchisees do.
 So…

 What is a franchisee?

-A franchisee (or a franchise owner), is independent person, who buys the right to distribute services or goods.
-They pay an initial fee to the company they’ve chosen in return of training and support.
+A franchisee (or a franchise owner), is an independent person, who buys the right to distribute services or goods.
+They pay an initial fee to the company they’ve chosen in return for training and support.
 The franchisees benefit from the proven ideas and experience of an already established business.
 Which makes this business model easily accessible and profitable.
 The franchisees can be:

 A small business.
 Let’s say you’ve been working in the cleaning industry for some time now and you want to make the next step.
 To buy a franchise is a great strategy and long-term investment in the security of a small business.

 Also – you can start with one-man-army (a.k.a. just you) and progress to be the manager of 1-2 people, then with time grow the number of your teams.

 Questions to ask when becoming a franchise owner